Hyurl/hyurl.github.io/modelar/docs/en-US/migration-guide.md

 compatible to 2.X, old property names are still working, though you should avoid using them in your code form now on.

+And there is a incompatible change, in the new version, `query.table` replaced the `query._table`, where in the old version, `query.table()` is a method.
+That means if you want to run the code based on 2.X, you must change all locations that used `query.table()` in your code.

 Also, version 2.X allows you import `Model` in the following way:

 ```javascript